-- 1. A full clause of the standard means the whole paragraph, for example clause 1.3 Quality Manual.
-In case all the sub clauses of this clause (so sub clause 1.3.1 to 1.3.3) are classified as C minors, the full clause will receive a major; - 2.
-It is the role of the auditor to judge if a situation in the operation being audited, can directly lead to contamination of the product.
+- A full clause of the standard means the whole paragraph, for example clause 1.3 Quality Manual.
+In case all the sub-clauses of this clause (so sub clause 1.3.1 to 1.3.3) are classified as C minors, the full clause will receive a major; - 2.
+If the auditor judges that a situation in the operation being audited can directly lead to contamination of the product.

-3. There is also a limit on the number of non-conformities classified as C per chapter.
-If the number of C's exceeds the limit which is given in the table, the total per chapter will turn into a major non-conformity:
+- 3. If the number of C's exceeds the limit which is given in the table, the total per chapter will turn into a major non-conformity:

-Chapter 1 more than 15 C's
+- Chapter 1 more than 15 C's

-Chapter 2 more than 10 C's
+- Chapter 2 more than 10 C's

-Chapter 3 more than 11 C's
+- Chapter 3 more than 11 C's

-Chapter 4 more than 10 C's
+- Chapter 4 more than 10 C's